Outfittery/training_grounds/FULL.md

 ### Multiple versions

-We wanted different versions of a model to be able to run at the same time.
+We may want different versions of a model to be able to run at the same time.
 But how can we do that, if the models are represented as packages?
 In Python, we cannot have two modules with the same name installed at the same time.
 Thus, they have to have different name.
 This is why Training Grounds itself is not a Python package, but a folder inside your project.

 Consider the file structure, recommended by TG:
 ```